-When you’re in search of a quality snorkeling mask, your primary concern is making sure that the mask fits you just right.
+When you’re in search of a top rated snorkeling mask, your primary concern is making sure that the mask fits you just right.

 The skirt, which is the rubber-like part of the mask that contacts with your face is intended to create a watertight seal.

 An improper fit of the skirt will cause the mask to leakage and discomfort.
 If there’s a leak between your face and the skirt you will constantly have to take the mask off to clear the water out.

 In order to make sure that your snorkeling mask has a proper fit, it’s a good idea to measure your face before buying one.
 Check if your face is narrow or wide, and the distance between your eyes.
 All these factors should be considered before purchasing your mask.